It is a good time for the Synod of NSW and the ACT to take some time to reflect on where we have come from and who we

-The General Secretary initiated the Pathways Project, which was then approved by Synod Standing Committee.
-The project would like to discover the ways in which each of the Councils of the Uniting Church within the Synod bounds can best lead its members in Christ’s mission of the world.
+The General Secretary initiated Pathways, which was then approved by Synod Standing Committee.
+The project would like to discover the ways in which each of the Councils of the Uniting Church within the Synod bounds can best lead its members in Christ’s mission in the world.

 - To develop bespoke grass roots Congregation and Presbytery (interrelated Councils) planning processes enabling the emergence of local missional and societal opportunities.

 It’s time to take stock and talk about who and what we are called to be as a Church.
-The Pathways Project presents individuals with an opportunity to speak into the life and witness of the Church and enables us to hear a more comprehensive story of the Church in NSW and the ACT.
+Pathways presents individuals with an opportunity to speak into the life and witness of the Church and enables us to hear a more comprehensive story of the Church in NSW and the ACT.
 From our stories we learn from each other, we also build on our strengths and experience the hope we have in Christ.